What the name "Alphabet" means for Google

 Google could certainly have chosen another linguistics word, like "exclamation mark" or "semicolon".
-Laying claim to the entire alphabet, however, fits much better with the company's larger plans, so the announcement makes sense.
+Laying claim to the entire alphabet, however, fits much better with the company's larger plans.

 ...But other companies are already called alphabet

-That brings us to the practical effects of the choice of name - and that's the part that's really important for a few other businesses.
+That brings us to the practical effects of the choice of name - and that's the part that's really important for every other company.
 After all, there are lots of companies around the world already called Alphabet.
 Alphabet.com is still the international domain name of a fleet services company belonging to automaker BMW, and social media accounts like @alphabet on Twitter are still being used.